zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

     ![](img/createstack4.png)

 9. Your stack has now been created!
 Now to create your environment.
+If you get an error about an invalid DNS label, go back to your Display Name, please do not enter ANY special characters or spaces.
+It will fail.

     ![](img/stackcreated.png)